vipghn4/knowledge_notes/notes/Physics/Electrochemical battery.md

 **References**. https://www.science.org.au/curious/technology-future/batteries

 # Appendix
+## Concepts
+**Electrical load**.
+An electrical component or portion of a circuit which consumes electric power

+**Power supply**.
+An electrical device supplying electric power to an electrical load, primarily by converting electric current from a source to the correct voltage, current, and frequency to power the load

+$\to$ Power supplies are sometimes referred to as electric power converters
+* *Main functionality*.
+    * Change voltage up or down
+    * Convert power to direct current
+    * Regulate power for smoother outcoming voltage

 ## Discussion
 **How water acts as an extremely aggressive solvent and the generation of voltage**.
 Water is an extremely aggressive solvent